 How to Apply

 The Nurse Residency Program at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has several opportunities:

 - Medical/surgical units

 If you would like to be considered for both positions, please apply separately to each.

 To be eligible for the Nurse Residency Program, you must have:

-- Successfully completed nursing studies and have graduated from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN), formerly National League for Nursing (NLN), accredited school of nursing with an associate degree or bachelor's degree in nursing
+- Successfully completed nursing studies and have graduated from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN), formerly National League for Nursing (NLN), accredited school of nursing with an associate degree or bachelor's degree in nursing preferred

 - Graduated within the past 12 months or will graduate prior to the start of the program